rexrainbow/phaser3-rex-notes/docs/docs/bullet.md

     - `wrap` : Set `true` to enable wrap mode.
 Default value is `false`.
     - `padding`
 - `enable` : set `false` to disable moving.
+- `angle`, `rotation` :
+    - `undefined` : Use angle of game object as angle of bullet.
+Default value.
+    - A number : Angle of bullet, in degrees or radians.

 ### Speed